 Of late, many iPhone users have reported 4G/3G & LTE connectivity issue on their devices.
 They have done everything possible but this issue hasn’t been resolved.
 So, what’s the fix to this 4G/3G & LTE issue?
 How can it be solved?

 Talking about the fixes; there are some tried and tested tricks that have solved the mess for ages.
 And only in some rarest cases, you may have to travel a bit too far.
 Without waiting any further, let’s give them a shot to get rid of the problem!

-Tips to Troubleshoot 4G/3G & LTE Not Working Issues on iPhone or iPad
+How to Fix 3G/4G & LTE Not Working Problem on iPhone or iPad

 Check Your Cellular Connection

 Many a time, easy tricks work wonder in solving even annoying issues.
 Therefore, we are going to mention some of the basic hacks first.
 If they click, you won’t have to look any further.

 First off, ensure that 3G/4G is enabled on your device.
 Yes, it might sound a bit funny.
 But at times, basic things do tend to go out of our mind.
 So, it’s better to check them out upfront.